Muhammad Ali: Philanthropy, humanitarianism and politics

 In 1990, Ali traveled to Iraq prior to the Gulf War and met with president Saddam Hussein in an attempt to negotiate the release of American hostages.
 Ali secured the release of the hostages, in exchange for promising Hussein that he would bring America "an honest account" of Iraq.
 Despite arranging the hostages' release, he received criticism from president George H. W. Bush, and Joseph C. Wilson, the highest-ranking American diplomat in Baghdad.

 In 1994, Ali campaigned to the United States government to come to the aid of refugees afflicted by the Rwandan genocide, and to donate to organizations helping Rwandan refugees.

 In 1996, he lit the flame at the 1996 Summer Olympics in Atlanta, Georgia.
 It was watched by an estimated 3.5 billion viewers worldwide.

-After Ali met a lesbian couple who were fans of his in 1997, he smiled and said to friend and biographer Thomas Hauser, "They look like they're happy together."
-Hauser wrote about the story, "The thought that Liz and Roz (the lesbian couple he met) were happy pleased Muhammad.
-Ali wanted people to be happy."
+During halftime at the Men's Gold Medal Basketball tournament, the International Olympic Committee presented Ali with a new gold medal to replace the medal he had received at the 1960 Summer Olympic Games in Rome.
+Although it was rumored that Ali had thrown it into the Ohio River years prior, Ali confirmed to TV executive Dick Ebersol that "he'd simply lost" it.

 On November 17, 2002, Ali went to Afghanistan as the "U.N.
 Messenger of Peace".
 He was in Kabul for a three-day goodwill mission as a special guest of the UN.

 On September 1, 2009, Ali visited Ennis, County Clare, Ireland, the home of his great-grandfather, Abe Grady, who emigrated to the U.S. in the 1860s, eventually settling in Kentucky.

 On July 27, 2012, Ali was a titular bearer of the Olympic flag during the opening ceremonies of the 2012 Summer Olympics in London.
 He was helped to his feet by his wife Lonnie to stand before the flag due to his Parkinson's syndrome rendering him unable to carry it into the stadium.
 The same year, he was awarded the Philadelphia Liberty Medal in recognition of his lifelong efforts in activism, philanthropy and humanitarianism.